Pico/mPython – smart car DIY

 Bits & pieces

-There are a lot of robot parts laying around, let’s use them:
+There are a lot of robot parts laying around, so let’s use them:

 This DRV8835 motor controller has 2 modes: